All Episodes

 He's like Charlie Chaplin era.

-Yeah, he sure he is.
+Yeah, he sure is.

-He's almost that guy was born.
+He's the only guy was born.

-He's almost eighty.
+He's almost 80.

-Yeah, he's almost I met Biden a bunch of times.
+I met Biden a bunch of times.

-I first met him in 06, and he was a hell of a lot sharper than the uh potato that he is now.
+I first met him in 06, and he was a hell of a lot sharper than the potato that he is now.

 Yeah, I don't think that he used to be stupid.

-I mean, I I always hated him and disagreed with him, but I would never describe him as a dumbass.
+I mean, I always hated him and disagreed with him, but I would never describe him as a dumbass.

 No, no, no.